sphinx-doc/sphinx/doc/concepts.rst

-   This will still notify Sphinx of the document hierarchy, but not insert links into the document at the location of the directive -- this makes sense if you intend to insert these links yourself, in a different style.
+   This will still notify Sphinx of the document hierarchy, but not insert links into the document at the location of the directive -- this makes sense if you intend to insert these links yourself, in a different style, or in the HTML sidebar.

    In the end, all documents in the :term:`source directory` (or subdirectories) must occur in some ``toctree`` directive; Sphinx will emit a warning if it